In an astonishing first for Roma and Traveller people, a Romani artist is representing a national pavilion at the Venice Biennale 2022. Małgorzata...

 Emmeline Dean and Bilińska most likely met in Paris in 1884, both studying in the same art course for women.
-Dean showed Bilińska typical mourning dress because in 1884 Anna’s father had died, leaving her without funds.
-In the same year, Bilińska’s friend with whom she had travelled around Europe died too.
-Yet, she secured a small allowance for her in her testament, so that Anna could continue living in Paris.
+Dean showed Bilińska a typical mourning dress because in 1884 her father died, leaving her without funds.
+In the same year, Bilińska’s friend with whom she had traveled around Europe died too.
+Yet, she secured a small allowance for Bilińska in her testament, so that she could continue living in Paris.
 Sadly, the mourning period did not end there.
 A year later, her fiancé Wojciech Grabowski also died.
-In deep despair, she travelled to Normandy in 1885 and 1886, sketching and painting landscapes.
+In deep despair, she traveled to Normandy in 1885 and 1886, sketching and painting landscapes.

-Bilinska showed this work at the Paris Salon and won.
-This was a great success since at the time women rarely received any recognition at important exhibitions.
-The jury was impressed by the skill and the depth of emotion she presented here.
-The black dress suggests that Bilińska still mourns the loss of her loved ones.
-The victory at this prestigious competition opened up doors to an international career and Bilińska’s works started touring Europe, even reached the US.
 It also drew the attention of the Parisian creme-de-la-creme to her and gained her new clientele.
 In the period that followed, Bilińska had many commissions for portraits of higher social class representatives.
-At the same time she painted small-sized pastels of children from the Lyon area, as well as portraits of Polish immigrants to Paris, which she would later gift to the sitters or their families.
+At the same time, she painted small-sized pastels of children from the Lyon area, as well as portraits of Polish immigrants to Paris, which she would later gift to the sitters or their families.
 Moreover, she worked as a guardian at the Académie Julian, ensuring the proper functioning of the women’s workshop and taking care of young students.

 The dog featured in this painting also appears in another one, the Beach in Boyardville (1889), where the artist went for a holiday.